 Wider organisations and processors may have access to information in order to offer the client the best business support service.
 Wider partners and processors may include any number of the following organisations – East Lancashire Chambers of Commerce, University of Central Lancashire, Lancaster University, Edge Hill University, University of Sheffield, Innovation Agency, North West Aerospace Alliance, Northern Automotive Alliance, People Plus, Lancs Forum.

 Each Boost partner organisation will only share the necessary and relevant information required to provide your business with help, advice and relevant funding opportunities.

-This information is required to monitor external funding such as the European Regional Development Fund.
+This information is required to monitor external funding such as the European Regional Development Fund and the UK Shared Prosperity Fund.
 Funding bodies require details of the clients that have been assisted by partners as evidence for claims.

-Data relating to the client journey and the hours the client has spent working with the project is required to comply with the State Aid De Minimis regulations for monitoring that the client hasn’t been supported above the threshold of 200,000 Euros in any three year period.
+Data relating to the client journey and the hours the client has spent working with the project is required to comply with the State Aid De Minimis and Subsidy Control regulations for monitoring that the client hasn’t been supported above the threshold.
 This legislation is enforced across all Government or European funded business support projects.

 The benefits of information sharing includes giving all partners involved a clearer picture of the clients’ requirements and tracking which services the client has received.
 Failure to appropriately share information would result in clients having to repeat their requirements to various organisations within the partnership.
 This would lead to the partnership not being able to track the allocated funding and support that the client has received from other partners.

 GDPR restricts transfers of personal data outside the EEA, unless the rights of the individuals in respect of their personal data is protected in another way, or one of a limited number of exceptions applies.
 We will not transfer personal data outside the EEA.